Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 * You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource) to use this library.

-### Versions available
-The latest version of the SDK is [1.0.0-beta.2](https://github.com/Azure/azure-sdk-for-ios/releases/tag/1.0.0-beta.2).
-Older [releases](https://github.com/Azure/azure-sdk-for-ios/releases) are also available.

-> Note: The SDK is currently in **beta**.
-The API surface and feature sets are subject to change at any time before they become generally available.
-We do not currently recommend them for production use.

 ### Install the library
 To install the Azure client libraries for iOS, we recommend you use [Swift Package Manager](#add-a-package-dependency-with-swift-package-manager).